juliamj222/Escape-B.H.-The-Quest-for-Freedom/README.md

 When you try and open the door again

-Then the door should still be unlocked, and allow you to pass to the next room
+Then the door is still unlocked, and allows you to pass to the next room